ntop/ntopng/doc/src/api/lua/timeseries/adding_new_timeseries.rst

 plain strings here, their actual values will be set in the :code:`ts_custom.iface_update_stats` when updating the timeseries with new points.

+The number of issues detected when analyzing sequence numbers is a *counter*, that is, is an always-increasing function of time.
+By default, schemas consider metrics as counters so there is no need to specify this type upon schema addition.
+For *gauges*, one has to indicate an extra :code:`metrics_type` in the table containing the :code:`step`.
+So for example, to create a 1-minute timeseries for the number of active flows of a given host, one can use the following syntax :code:`ts_utils.newSchema("host:flows", {step=60, metrics_type=ts_utils.metrics.gauge})`.

 To update the timeseries with new points, callback :code:`ts_custom.iface_update_stats` is extended with a